janettetinoco/Linkr/README.md

 <img src="https://user-images.githubusercontent.com/52670122/111555355-7926a100-8745-11eb-9bd7-e603aaf3110b.gif" width="800" />

+###Chat Messenger
+Users can communicate through a chat feature.
+It was implemented using

 Users are allowed to complete their profile once logged in and add/change their profile picture and add external links.
 Images are stored by using multer to handle multipart/form-data and then stored into AWS S3.
 We also gave the users the option to not upload an image and using a placeholder until user decides to change their profile picture.